sosga/larn/README.md

 <b>Releases:</b><br \>
 I will do a full release for every MAJOR version.
 A full release includes OSX, GNU/Linux and Windows binaries with documentation and required files.
 These releases will contain major functionality changes and improvements.<br \>

-Patch release (MINOR) versions will only get a branch update of the sourcecode.
-Which you can use to build a release yourself for your platform.
-These patch releases will have bugfixes only with no major functionality updates.
+Patch release (MINOR) versions will only get a branch update of the sourcecode with possibly binaries for systems which have had significant modifications, so users can test and report bugs.
+You can use the source code to build a release yourself for your platform.
+These patch releases will have bugfixes and code cleanups only with no major functionality updates.

 <b>Bugs:</b><br \>
 Raise bugs in the issue tab.
 Please tell me your platform, what you were doing and what the bug is.